Marks Knob

-Marks Knob is a mountain in the Great Smoky Mountains, in the southeastern United States.
+Marks Knob is a mountain in the central Great Smoky Mountains, in the southeastern United States.
 It has an elevation of 6169 ft, with 249 ft of clean prominence.
-Its summit— located near the center of the Eastern Smokies amidst a dense stand of Southern Appalachian spruce-fir forest— is a popular bushwhacking destination and one of the most difficult-to-reach summits of the Southern Sixers.
+Its summit is a popular bushwhacking destination and one of the most difficult-to-reach summits of the Southern Sixers.

+Description

 Marks Knob is the higher of the two peaks that crown Dashoga Ridge (Mount Hardison is the other).
-Dashoga Ridge descends from its intersection with the Balsam Mountain crest on the slopes of Mount Yonaguska southward to the remote upper Raven Fork Valley.
-The ridge runs roughly parallel to the main Great Smokies crest, which is just opposite the valley to the west.
+Dashoga Ridge descends from its intersection with the Balsam Mountain crest on the slopes of Mount Yonaguska southward to the remote upper Raven Fork valley.
+The ridge runs roughly parallel to the main Great Smoky Mountains crest, which is just opposite the valley to the west.
 Marks Knob consists of two peaks, with the southernmost peak being the true summit.

 The mountain is located entirely within Swain County, North Carolina.
 Raven Fork, which drains Dashoga Ridge, is part of the Oconaluftee River watershed.
 The rocks comprising Dashoga Ridge consist mainly of Precambrian metamorphic sandstones of the Ocoee Supergroup.
+The summit is amidst a dense stand of Southern Appalachian spruce–fir forest.

+History

-Unlike most of the high peaks of the Eastern Smokies, neither the Tennessee-North Carolina state boundary nor any county lines traverse the summit of Marks Knob, and thus the mountain received little attention for most of recorded history.
+Unlike most of the high peaks of the eastern Smokies, neither the Tennessee-North Carolina state boundary nor any county lines traverse the summit of Marks Knob, and thus the mountain received little attention for most of recorded history.
 Trail guides from the early 1930s refer to the mountain as "Cam's Knob" and list its elevation as greater than 6,140 feet.
 In the 1920s and early 1930s, two trails— the Rosser Trail and an unnamed spur trail— connected Dashoga Ridge to the logging camps at Smokemont to the southwest and Straight Fork to the southeast.
 The Rosser Trail ascended northeastward from Smokemont (namely, the Chasteen Creek area) across Hughes Ridge to Enloe Creek, and then over Highland Ridge to the Raven Fork Valley.
 The trail continued northward along Raven Fork around the western base of Breakneck Ridge to an area known as Three Forks, where the Left, Middle, and Right prongs of Raven Fork converge to form Raven Fork proper.
 Beyond Three Forks, the trail wound its way northward up the crest of Dashoga Ridge, crossing the summits of Marks Knob and Mount Hardison before joining the Balsam Mountain Trail.
 The area's only other trail ascended northwestward from Straight Fork, crossing Hyatt Ridge to McGee Springs.
 The trail then turned westward to traverse the crest of Breakneck Ridge and descend to Three Forks, where it joined the Rosser Trail.
 By 1974, the Hyatt Ridge Trail had been developed along the crest of Hyatt Ridge, rising northward along the ridgecrest from Straight Fork and approaching Dashoga Ridge from the east.

 The Rosser Trail is no longer maintained, although maintained trails still connect Smokemont and Enloe Creek.
-Only part of the Hyatt Ridge Trail— the segment connecting Straight Fork and McGee Springs (now Backcountry Campsite 44)— is currently maintained.
+Only part of the Hyatt Ridge Trail—the segment connecting Straight Fork and McGee Springs (now Backcountry Campsite 44)—is currently maintained.
 Remnants of the old trails remain, however, making the upper Raven Fork Valley a popular bushwhacking area.